easetemplates/hello/README.md

 # Hello World
 This is hello world github repository for learn a github desktop.
+Nice its working.